Antinous: Life with Hadrian

 Soon after, and probably in September 130, Hadrian and Antinous travelled west to Libya, where they had heard of a Marousian lion causing problems for local people.
 They hunted down the lion, and although the exact events are unclear, it is apparent that Hadrian saved Antinous's life during their confrontation with it, before the beast itself was killed.
 Hadrian widely publicised the event, casting bronze medallions of it, getting historians to write about it, commissioning Pancrates to write a poem about it, and having a tondo depicting it created which was later placed on the Arch of Constantine.
-On this tondo it was clear that Antinous was no longer a youth, having become more muscular and hairy, perceptibly more able to resist his master; and thus it is likely that his relationship with Hadrian was changing as a result.
+On this tondo it was clear that Antinous was no longer a youth, having become more muscular and hairier, perceptibly more able to resist his master; and thus, it is likely that his relationship with Hadrian was changing as a result.

 Throughout history there has been much controversy concerning the relationship between Hadrian and Antinous.
 In Royston Lambert's book Beloved and God, he writes "But as far as the central issues go – the history of Antinous, his relationship with Hadrian and the death – we have precious little more information than the earliest writers."
 Many of these early writers were biased towards Hadrian especially in regard to his relationship with Antinous.

 The controversy surrounding the relationship between Hadrian and Antinous is due to a lack of extant evidence for where Antinous was during the years from 123–130 CE.
 The first mention of Antinous is from Pancrates and his Lion Hunt poem from 130 CE.

-What hard evidence that is available is the Pincian obelisk.
-On the west side of the relief there is a mutilated phrase which states "he grew up to be a beautiful youth".
+Hard evidence regarding Antinous's life is available in the form of the Pincian obelisk on Pincian Hill.
+On the west side of the relief is a mutilated phrase which states "he grew up to be a beautiful youth".
 This would suggest that Antinous was already an ephebe and that he was established in his home in Bithynia when he met Hadrian.
-Many scholars believe with the circumstantial evidence that the relationship of Hadrian and Antinous lasted approximately three years from 127 CE to October 130 CE when Antinous drowned in the Nile.
+Many scholars believe, with the circumstantial evidence, that the relationship of Hadrian and Antinous lasted approximately three years: from 127 CE to October 130 CE, when Antinous drowned in the Nile.
 The conclusion is that there is little documentation for or about the actual relationship of Hadrian and Antinous.